sirkoik/FallingObjects/README.md

 1. Add more snowflake models.

 # Bugs
+1. Loader is white at the beginning when the HDR map is loading.
+Implement a progress bar.
+2. Scene moves more slowly on slower GPUs.
+Change animations to align to system clock.

+# Possible improvements
 1. Convert equirectangular map to a cubemap.
 This will enable more customizable HDRI.
 Instructions at the end of this page: https://threejsfundamentals.org/threejs/lessons/threejs-backgrounds.html